-On Wednesday, April 10, OAC President and CEO Joe Nadglowski will speak at the 4th World Congress on Interventional Therapies for Type 2 Diabetes (WCITD) in New York.
+On Wednesday, April 10, OAC President and CEO Joe Nadglowski spoke at the 4th World Congress on Interventional Therapies for Type 2 Diabetes (WCITD) in New York.

-This groundbreaking conference is joining many major scientific organizations from around the globe to discuss social stigma as it relates to obesity and diabetes, as well as barriers that prevent patients from receiving bariatric surgery as a safe and proven treatment option for both diseases.
-We’re excited to add our voice to these global conversations!
+This groundbreaking conference joined many major scientific organizations from around the globe to discuss social stigma as it relates to obesity and diabetes, as well as barriers that prevent patients from receiving bariatric surgery as a safe and proven treatment option for both diseases.
+We’re excited to have added our voice to these global conversations!

 About the Congress

-WCITD 2019 is a three-day forum organized in partnership with the American Diabetes Association (ADA) that will elevate conversations around obesity, type 2 diabetes and what more we can do to help patients affected by them.
+WCITD 2019 is a three-day forum organized in partnership with the American Diabetes Association (ADA) that successfully elevated conversations around obesity, type 2 diabetes and what more we can do to help patients affected by them.

-Alongside the OAC, more than 10 leading industry organizations are collaborating to analyze and improve both care and treatment for both type 2 diabetes and obesity by:
+Alongside the OAC, more than 10 leading industry organizations collaborated to analyze and improve both care and treatment for both type 2 diabetes and obesity by:

 - Understanding and eradicating the root causes of social stigma